SoftInstigate/restheart-website/docs/resource-representation-format.md

 > MongoDB uses the [BSON](https://en.wikipedia.org/wiki/BSON) data format which type system is a superset of JSON's.
 To preserve type information, MongoDB adds this extension to the JSON.

 For instance, the following JSON document includes an ObjectId and a Date.
-This types are supported by BSON and represented according to the strict mode representation.
+These types are supported by BSON and represented with JSON according to the 'strict mode'.

 {% highlight json %}